 - You plan to work in public accounting (i.e. working in an accounting firm) after graduation.

-You are qualified in almost all states, but you should register in the state where you plan to work as a public accountant.
+Yes to all?
+Then you should register in the state where you plan to work as a public accountant.
 You can now go directly to your state for details:

-If the answer is NO
+What If the Answer is No…

 How to Pick a State and the Respective CPA Exam Requirements